Spilsby's Sessions House Project.

 A cafe with gardens and open visitor access to the old police station cells

-The Sessions House would be more than simply a theatre.
-It would be a place for the whole community, facilitating creative projects for people of all ages.
+Spilsby Sessions House will be more than simply a theatre.
+It will be a place for the whole community, facilitating creative projects for people of all ages.
 Spaces would be available for community hire; local arts, fitness and wellbeing groups would be encouraged.
 The venue would also offer a broad programme of live performance and cinema appealing to a wide range of people.

 Having examined a range of options, we believe this approach would provide the greatest benefit for the community.